Rutgers–Princeton Cannon War: 1875 events

+20th century

+In September 1969, prior to the annual Rutgers–Princeton football game, Little Cannon was apparently stolen.
+A large hole was found in the lawn near Whig Hall, and the cannon seemed to be missing.
+Campus police were baffled, given its extreme weight.
+It was later discovered that the cannon had not been taken—it was buried under the dirt that had been dug out of the hole.
+Also revealed was that it had not been done by Rutgers students, it had been done by a group of Princeton students as a hoax.
+Some contemporary news reports stated that the Princeton students had intended to hide the cannon so that Rutgers students could not steal it, but this is inconsistent with later accounts.

-On January 31, 1976, five Rutgers students and an elderly woman (the grandmother of one of the students) executed their year-long plan in an attempt to recover the cannon.
+On January 31, 1976, five Rutgers students and an elderly woman (the grandmother of one of the students) executed their year-long plan in an attempt to recover Big Cannon.
 The group opted to create a fictitious New Jersey Citizens Bicentennial Committee (NJCBC) and infiltrate the campus with a phony story.
 They found a contact in Princeton and managed to obtain a security pass.
 That pass, along with the matron who posed as the Chairman of the NJCBC made things look legitimate enough to get their trucks and heavy equipment through security and onto Princeton grounds.
 A cover letter, which they gave to the security guards read that their committee had secured permission from appropriate university officials to remove the cannon to be taken on a statewide bicentennial tour.
-But within minutes of digging, a Princeton University Detective approached the group and foiled their plans, declaring "all right you guys, we know you're from Rutgers."
+But within minutes of starting to dig, a Princeton University detective approached the group and foiled their plans, declaring "all right you guys, we know you're from Rutgers."
 The group later found out why the plan failed.
 As fate would have it, the detective's wife's friend was secretary of the real New Jersey State Bicentennial Commission.
-A phone call by the detectives quickly blew the "cannon-nappers'" cover.
+A phone call by the detective quickly blew the "cannon-nappers'" cover.
 The six were initially accused of malicious mischief, but after pleading "it was only a lark" by the grandmother, all charges were dropped.

+21st century

-The cannon at Princeton is routinely painted red by Rutgers students, particularly in the week leading to Rutgers commencement as well as on other notable Rutgers dates.
-In February 2010, the war between loyal Rutgers and Princeton students became more than just "the painting of a cannon."
+In February 2010, the Cannon War between loyal Rutgers and Princeton students became more than just "the painting of a cannon."
 In the depths of 2 ft of snow, students not only painted the cannon and its surrounding concrete, but used spray paint to "tag" Princeton classroom buildings, dormitories, and libraries.
 Many Rutgers bumper stickers reading "Rutgers, Jersey Roots Global Reach" were placed all over campus.

 In November 2011, a group of Rutgers students who went to paint the cannon in Princeton brought a video camera with them and made a documentary about the tradition.
 The footage became part of a larger project about the history of the Cannon War and its perception in the minds of current students today.
-The film "Knights, Tigers, and Cannons.
-Oh My!" by Zack Morrison premiered at the New Jersey Film Festival in September 2012, and won the award for Best Student Film.
+The film Knights, Tigers, and Cannons.
+Oh My! by Zack Morrison premiered at the New Jersey Film Festival in September 2012, and won the award for Best Student Film.